ChitambarLab/Development-Guide/README.md

 All new code should be developed in a feature branch named descriptively for the feature you are working on.

-1. Create a new branch: `git checkout -b new-branch-name`
+1. Create a new branch: `git checkout -b new-feature-name`
 2. Write and test some code.
 3. Add changes to to your branch: `git add new_file`
 4. Commit changes to your branch: `git commit -m "short description of change"`
-5. Push your changes to the local branch: `git push -u origin new-branch-name`
+5. Push your changes to the local branch: `git push -u origin new-feature-name`

 ### Merge changes